Privacy Statement

 • Information we receive from you on admissions applications, correspondence, communications, and other forms.

-• Information received from schools you attend or formerly attended, or to which you have applied for admission.
+• Information received from schools you attend or formerly attended, or to which you have

 We do not disclose any personal information about you to anyone, except as permitted by law.
 For example, we share such information with the U.S. Department of Education and state agencies.
 We are permitted by law to disclose personal information about you to “nonaffiliated third parties” in certain circumstances; for example, we may share your personal information as necessary to administer a transaction you have requested or to process a service on your behalf.

-We restrict access to your personal information to our employees who need to know the information in order to provide service to you, such as processing your application for admission.
 We maintain physical, electronic, and procedural safeguards in compliance with federal regulations to safeguard your personal information.

-Privacy Online
+B. Privacy Online

-In the event that Luther College becomes aware that site security is compromised or nonpublic user information has been disclosed to unrelated third parties as a result of external activity, including but not limited to external security attacks, we shall take reasonable measures which we deem appropriate, including but not limited to internal investigation and reporting, and notification to and cooperation with law enforcement authorities, notwithstanding other provisions of this Privacy Statement.
+In the event that Luther College becomes aware that site security is compromised or non-public user information has been disclosed to unrelated third parties as a result of external activity, including but not limited to external security attacks, we shall take reasonable measures which we deem appropriate, including but not limited to internal investigation and reporting, and notification to and cooperation with law enforcement authorities, notwithstanding other provisions of this Privacy Statement.

 If Luther College becomes aware that a user’s personal information provided to Luther College has been disclosed in a manner not in accordance with this Privacy Policy, we shall make reasonable efforts to notify the affected user, as soon as reasonably possible and as permitted by law, of what information has been disclosed, to the extent that we know this information.